c-dilks/clas12-env/README.md

     * numpy
     * pandas

-### Build Structure
+## Build Structure
-The environment modulefiles here use a particular *relative* directory structure for the software builds they reference:
+The environment modulefiles here are relocatable by using a particular *relative* directory structure for the software builds they reference:

 - some "top" directory
   - [`modulefiles`](modulefiles) (from this repository)